-A New Wave of Healthcare Information Technology (HIT): Document Storage Systems?
+A New Wave of Health Information Technology (HIT): Document Management Systems

-Sometimes old legislation imposes challenges that take the industry it affects years, sometimes even decades, to overcome.
+Sometimes old legislation imposes challenges that take the affected industry years, or even decades, to overcome.

 For example, the American Recovery and Reinvestment Act of 2009 (aka the Stimulus Act), incentivized technology implementation and usage in the healthcare sector.

-One fallback of this stimulus plan was failing to specify which technologies mattered most in facilitating the digital change the industry needed.
+This stimulus plan had some benefits as more businesses incorporated technology into their daily processes.
+One fallback of the plan was the failure to specify which technologies mattered most in facilitating the digital change the industry needed.

 The oversight here was choosing to rely on systems that failed to implement standardization in document storage and communications across a health network.

-In result, EMR and EHR solutions outpaced DMS adoption in the healthcare industry, leading to disarray and even further information chaos.
-Not only are EMRs clunky and difficult to use, they create substantial and disruptive learning curves for hospital administrators and healthcare providers alike.
+As a result, EMR and EHR solutions outpaced DMS adoption in the healthcare industry, leading to disarray and even further information chaos.
+Not only are EMRs clunky and difficult to use, they create substantial and disruptive learning curves for hospital administrators and healthcare providers alike that can limit productivity.

-Some years later, the healthcare industry is still struggling to reach a consensus on IT infrastructure, and, much like the accounting industry, is investigating cloud-based solutions.
+Some years later, the healthcare industry is still struggling to reach a consensus on appropriate IT infrastructure and, much like the accounting industry, is investigating cloud-based solutions.

-Using Technology to Conquer Staffing Shortages and Other Legislative Challenges
+How Technology Conquers Staffing Shortages and Other Legislative Challenges

 The Affordable Care Act imposed several key challenges for healthcare providers.
 Although it had a positive impact in making healthcare services available to a greater number of citizens, it placed a significant strain on the existing resources of primary care providers.

-Essentially, as the access to care increased, the providers within the clinic and hospital systems struggled to keep pace with the demand that followed, and understandably so: Hiring more healthcare providers isn’t easy, especially when their skills are scarce and a shortage of healthcare workers persists in the American economy.
+Essentially, as healthcare became more accessible, the providers within the clinic and hospital systems struggled to keep pace with the demand that followed, and understandably so.
+Hiring more healthcare providers isn’t easy, especially when their skills are scarce and a shortage of healthcare workers persists in the American economy.

-Document storage systems offer a method for continuing the healthcare provider efficiency gained during the years of the Affordable Care Act.
+Document management systems offer a method for continuing the healthcare provider efficiency gained during the years of the Affordable Care Act.

 When applied to solving real healthcare problems, these systems can provide the efficiency needed to not just overcome the administrative setbacks of the Affordable Care Act, but also provide greater access to inter-facility training and employee development.

-How Document Storage Systems Positively Impact Locum Tenens
+How Document Management Systems Positively Impact Locum Tenens

 Given staffing shortages, modes of providing patient care, such as locum tenens physicians and nurses, are becoming more sophisticated and organized.